defo-project/.github/profile/README.md

 widely used library that provides an implementation of the TLS protocol.
 The
 <a href="https://defo.ie">DEfO project</a> has developed an implementation of
 ECH for OpenSSL, and proof-of-concept implementations of various clients and servers that use OpenSSL as a demonstration and for interoperability testing.
-DEfO was initially funded by the <a href="https://www.opentech.fund/">Open Technology Fund (OTF)</a>, and subsequently by the <a href="https://www.ndi.org/">National Democratic Initiative</a>.
-In mid-2023 OTF extended our funding to help with upstreaming the relevant ECH code to the various projects involved.
+DEfO is funded by the <a href="https://www.opentech.fund/">Open Technology Fund (OTF)</a>.
 <a href="https://tolerantnetworks.com/">Tolerant Networks
 Ltd.</a> and people from the <a href="https://guardianproject.info/">Guardian Project</a> are doing the work in DEfO. </p>